LibCrowds/libcrowds/docs/configuration.md

 ### pybossa

-The `host` and used for all PYBOSSA API calls.
+Set the connection details for all PYBOSSA API calls.

 ```js
 config.pybossa = {